Tips for identifying fungi. See how the website can help.

 - If possible photograph a group which includes fruit-bodies that are both young and mature to show how the fruit body changes with age

-- Conditions can be quite dark so a small tripod with splayed legs or beanbag can be useful for longer exposures.
+- Conditions can be quite dark so a small tripod with splayed legs or a small beanbag can be useful for longer exposures.
 Self timers and remote releases likewise can avoid images blurred by camera shake.

 - Built in flash devices are generally too harsh.
 Reflectors are better.